-Omaru is located in North Otago on the South Island.
-Omarau is well known for its rich cultural history, beautiful coastal environment, scenic walkways and many other attractions.
-Another big attraction to Omaru is to visit the little blue penguins the which are the world’s smallest penguins!
+Oamaru is located in North Otago on the South Island.
+Oamaru is well known for its rich cultural history, beautiful coastal environment, scenic walkways and many other attractions.
+Another big draw to Omaru is to visit the little blue penguins which are the world’s smallest penguins!
 Only found in Australia New Zealand.
-Tours run daily, there’s a large range of options to choose from including scenic boardwalks and seated evening viewing.
-Other attractions in town include those such as the Steam Punk HQ, Moeraki boulders and whiskey distillery.
-Omaru also has a lot of beautiful natural attractions so it pays have a car as a mode of transport to make getting around easier.
+Tours run daily, there’s a broad range of options to choose from including scenic boardwalks and seated evening viewing.
+Other attractions in the town include those such as the Steam Punk HQ, Moeraki boulders and whiskey distillery.
+Omaru also has a lot of beautiful natural attractions, so it pays to have a car as a mode of transport to make getting around easier.

 Photo Credit: Penguin Place

 The Moeraki Boulders are one of the most popular attractions located within the Otago Region in the South Island.
 The boulders are spherical shape giving them a unique distinction from other rocks with in the area and across the world.
-The boulders themselves are set in clusters on a sandy beach making for a spectacular site when you get to the coastline.
-The boulders have been formed into a concrete like substance over many years and in more recent times exposed due to coastal erosion.
-The boulders are located about 3 km south of Hampden, when you arrive at the car park there is a 300-meter walk that will take you directly to the beach.
+The boulders themselves are set in clusters on a sandy beach making for a spectacular sight when you get to the coastline.
+The boulders have been formed into a concrete-like substance over many years and in more recent times exposed due to coastal erosion.
+The boulders are located about 3 km south of Hampden, when you arrive at the car park, there is a 300-meter walk that will take you directly to the beach.

 Photo Credit: Miles Holden

 Alexandra is a town located within central Otago in the South Island.
-The town has a rich gold mining history, many amazing wineries and walkways all waiting to be explored.
-Most wineries within the region have amazing tasting rooms, vineyard tours and walkways nearby, this being of no surprise as Otago is one of the biggest wine producing regions in the country.
-Alexandra’s a great place to stay and has a large range of accommodation options from Beautiful Airbnb farm stays to Alpine Chalets.
-Being just a short drive away from Queenstown one of the biggest tourist attractions in New Zealand it makes for a great stepping stone to visit and pick up some bottles of wine along the way.
+The town has a rich gold mining history, many fantastic wineries and walkways all waiting to be explored.
+Most wineries within the region have amazing tasting rooms, vineyard tours and walkways nearby.
+This being of no surprise as Otago is one of the most significant wine-producing regions in the country.
+Alexandra’s a great place to stay and has a broad range of accommodation options from Beautiful Airbnb farm stays to Alpine Chalets.
+Being just a short drive away from Queenstown, one of the biggest tourist attractions in New Zealand, it makes for a great stepping stone to visit and pick up some bottles of wine along the way.

 Photo Credit: Julian Apse

-Bannockburn is a small historic goldmining town located in the Otago region of the South Island.
+Bannockburn is a small historic gold-mining town located in the Otago region of the South Island.
 Goldmining took over the town from 1862 through to 1871 making changes to the landscapes in the area can still be seen upon visiting Bannockburn today.
-The area is largely used for viticulture these days with some of the best wines in the country being produced in from several nearby wineries.
-Other attractions in the area include the Highlands motorsport Park, gold sluicing walks and mountain biking trails.
-Bannockburn also hosts some great accommodation options if you’re planning on sticking around to try the world class wines.
+The area is primarily used for viticulture these days, producing some of the best wines in the country from several nearby wineries.
+Other attractions in the area include the Highlands Motorsport Park, gold sluicing walks and mountain biking trails.
+Bannockburn also hosts some great accommodation options if you’re planning on sticking around to try the world-class wines.

-Otago Rail Trail is a 152 km cycle way that is usually done over 1-5 days.
-Located in the heart of Otago it makes for some beautiful landscapes and scenery to ride amongst.
-As you ride along the scenery is constantly changing with vast open valleys, river gorges and plenty of sheep to see!
-The trial is a grade 1 trial so is achievable for almost anyone the regional also supports great weather and has a number of accommodation options along the way.
-Tour companies within the area can help provide bike rentals and drop off/pick up services depending on your group size and were you’re looking to start.
-There are many other amazing attractions around the region to check out before and after the ride including fly-fishing, golfing and world renown wineries.
+Otago Rail Trail is a 152 km cycleway that is usually done over 1-5 days.
+Located in the heart of Otago, it makes for some beautiful landscapes and scenery to ride amongst.
+As you ride along the scenery is continuously changing with vast open valleys, river gorges and plenty of sheep to see!
+The trial is a grade 1 trial so is achievable for almost anyone the regional also supports excellent weather and has several accommodation options along the way.
+Tour companies within the area can help provide bike rentals and drop off/pick up services depending on your group size and where you’re looking to start.
+There are many other amazing attractions around the region to check out before and after the ride, including fly-fishing, golfing and world-renown wineries.

-There are also a few great ski resorts nearby such as Treble Cone and Cadrona.
+There are also a few great ski resorts nearby such as Treble Cone and Cardrona.
 During the winter months, they become a popular place for skiers and boarders.
-Throughout the summer months there are many activities that take place such as rock climbing, kayaking/paddle boarding the lake, mountain biking and much more.
+Throughout the summer months, many activities take place such as rock climbing, kayaking/paddle boarding the lake, mountain biking and much more.

-Hikes up the nearby Roy’s Peak and surrounding hills/mountains are popular and well-marked tracks, if you have a camper or rental be sure to check where you can park up for the night.
+Hikes up the nearby Roy’s Peak and surrounding hills/mountains are accessible and are well-marked with tracks, if you have a camper or rental be sure to check where you can park up for the night.